live

 About

-Proudly sponsored by the Chrysalis Foundation and St Modwen Homes, the prize fund of £10,000 is shared between 3 charities who support re-integration in local communities for returning citizens.
+Proudly sponsored by the Chrysalis Foundation, the prize fund of £10,000 is shared between 3 charities who support re-integration in local communities for returning citizens.
 Presentation of the Awards is usually at the House of Lords and winners are our guests at tea in Peers Dining Room, then a tour of the House of Lords before going to the Presentation ceremony.

 our sponsors